pieter124/zettelkasten/4 - Structured Notes/EPCC/Parallel Computing.md

 	- Speedup: $S(P, P) = \alpha + (1 - \alpha) P$
 	- Efficiency: $E(P, P) = \frac{\alpha}{P} + (1 - \alpha)$

+If you increase the amount of work done by each parallel task then the serial component will not dominate.
+	Increase the problem size to maintain scaling.
+	Can do this by adding extra complexity or increasing the overall problem size.

+**Load Imbalance**
+These laws all assumed all processors are equally busy.
+But what happens if some run out of work?

+Scalability is not everything?
+	Make the best use of the processors at hand before increasing the number of processors.

+**Quantifying load imbalance**
+Define load imbalance factor.

+$\large LIF = \text{maximum load / average load}$

+For perfectly balanced problems, $LIF = 1.0$, as expected.
+	In general, $LIF \gt 0$.

+$LIF$ tells you how much faster your calculation could be with balanced load.

+**Summary**
+Many considerations when parallelising code.
+A variety of patterns exist that can provide well known approaches to parallelising a serial problem.

+Scaling is important, as the more a code scales, the larger a machine it can take advantage of.
+- Can consider weak/strong scaling.
+- In practice, overheads limit the scalability of real parallel programs.
+- Amdahl's law models these in terms of serial and parallel fractions.
+- Larger problems generally scale better, Gustafson's law.

+Load balance is a crucial factor.
+Metrics exist to give you an indication of how well your code performs and scales.